LinuxAtDuke/Intro-To-Docker/README.md

     docker images
-    REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE centos              centos5             504a65221a38        11 days ago         467.1 MB centos              centos6             68edf809afe7        11 days ago         212.7 MB
+    REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE centos              centos6             1a895dd3954a        6 weeks ago         190.6 MB centos              centos7             e9fa5d3a0d0e        6 weeks ago         172.3 MB
-    centos              centos7             87e5b6b3ccc1        11 days ago         224 MB
-    centos              latest              87e5b6b3ccc1        11 days ago         224 MB
+    centos              latest              e9fa5d3a0d0e        6 weeks ago         172.3 MB

 Notice that there are multiple images listed.
-These are all part of the same download.
-There are images for three different versions of CentOS - CentOS 5, CentOS 6 and CentOS 7, as well as "latest".
+There are images for two different versions of CentOS - CentOS 6 and CentOS 7, as well as "latest".

 Notice that the "IMAGE ID" for "latest" is the same as "centos7".
 The "latest" image is a **tag** that points to centos7.
 This tag system allows you to specify `centos` or `centos:latest` when you use the image, and you'll always get the latest version.
 Similarly, you can specify `centos:centos6`, etc, and you'll always get that specific version of the image.